AmingAndrei/violence.website/content/species/devils/circuit_titans.md

 While classified as an OTHERWHERE species, all currently observed Circuit Titans are present HERE.
 Their sheer scale and widespread distribution make them visible from nearly any geographic vantage point.

-Circuit Titans are hypothesized to play a critical thermoregulatory role in the post-AWI environment. `In the absence of a solar body, these entities are capable of passively emitting or modulating thermal energy, thereby preventing planetary temperatures from reaching uninhabitable lows.`
+Circuit Titans are hypothesised to play a critical thermoregulatory role in the post-AWI environment. `In the absence of a solar body, these entities are capable of passively emitting or modulating thermal energy, thereby preventing planetary temperatures from reaching uninhabitable lows.`

 In addition, Circuit Titans are capable of passively generating and manipulating electromagnetic fields, producing persistent and severe electrical storms in their immediate vicinity.
 These atmospheric disturbances manifest as frequent lightning activity.